pedromassango/my_flutter_challenges/README.md

 # My Flutter Challenges

 A new Flutter project containing all my flutter UI challenges.
+You can find the source code of all challenges in the [/lib](https://github.com/pedromassango/my_flutter_challenges/tree/master/lib) folder.
+Or just click on the title of each challenge to see the source.

 Youtube playlist about Flutter: https://www.youtube.com/playlist?list=PLum90SMJW-vltQ_ERf3rhjq_UZWJ2enEG